Planning & Inspection FAQs

-Do I need a permit for a 10' x 12' accessory building?
+- Do I need a permit for a 10 feet by 12 feet accessory building?

-No, any building larger than 10' x 12' will require a building permit.
+No, any building larger than 10 feet by 12 feet will require a building permit.

 - Zoning Ordinance O-2002-032-15, Section 29, Paragraph D.4. - The total floor area of the detached garage on one lot shall not exceed thirty percent (30%) of the floor area of the main building on the lot, except that this requirement shall not limit the floor area of an accessory building to less than six hundred (600) square feet.